 Whether you’re new to photography or just finally confident enough in your portfolio to set it free in the world, there are a few things you should know before you share your pictures online.

 These range from simple precautions every photographer must take when sharing photos online, to finding the places best suited to your photography, which offer you the best opportunity to be seen.
-The internet is an ever-changing place, and rule from even just a year ago no longer apply.
+The internet is an ever-changing place, and rules from even just a year ago no longer apply.
 Here’s what you need to know…

 1. Small photos are SO 2008